What Supplements I'm taking during my Vegan Pregnancy

 - Do not drink coffee, or black, green or specific herbal teas with meals; the polyphenols, which include tannic acid inhibit iron absorption.

-- Avoid taking calcium supplements with iron rich foods.
+- Avoid taking calcium supplements with iron-rich foods.
 Calcium competes with iron for absorption, as it is a bigger molecule, calcium will always win.
 To ensure I absorb adequate levels of both iron and calcium I eat two breakfasts!
-First thing in the morning I have a iron rich smoothie with plenty of greens, fruit and one of the above berry powders.
+First thing in the morning I have an iron-rich smoothie with plenty of greens, fruit and one of the above berry powders.
 After a few hours when it is digested, I'll have a bowl of homemade muesli/granola with my fortified almond milk (which includes the calcium I talk about above).
 Or I'll just make sure I eat one of my meals packed with iron and one with calcium!

-Much to Doctor Michael Gregor's disagreement, I take spirulina almost everyday.
-Dr Gregor is a well respected plant based doctor and he has recently said spirulina has the potential to cause neurotoxicity.
-But in his research he most likely did not look at Hawaiian Spirulina!
+Much to Doctor Michael Gregor's disagreement, I take spirulina almost every day.
+Dr Gregor is a well-respected plant-based doctor and he has recently said spirulina has the potential to cause neurotoxicity.
+But in his research, he most likely did not look at Hawaiian Spirulina!
 Like all the supplements I've stated above, not all are created equal.
-One vitamin C powder could be made in a factory in china and another picked by hand from an organic farm, then dried into a powder.
+One vitamin C powder could be made in a factory in China and another picked by hand from an organic farm, then dried into a powder.
 Both offer the same end goal: vitamin C. It's the same with spirulina.
-After much research Hawaiian Spirulina is the only spirulina brand that promises everything you could want in a superfood supplement and is safe for people of all ages to take.
-Hawaiian spirulina is grown in a BioSecure zone free from pesticides, herbicides, and GMO's.
+After much research, Hawaiian Spirulina is the only spirulina brand that promises everything you could want in a superfood supplement and is safe for people of all ages to take.
+Hawaiian Spirulina is grown in a BioSecure zone free from pesticides, herbicides, and GMO's.
 It uses the same nitrogen source that wild-grown spirulina has used for thousands of years.
-In some locations, high pollution levels in the air/ runoff from near by factories contain high levels of heavy metals.
-Spirulina absorbs these metals, just like they do in your body, and if they are in the environment, they will be in your spiualina.
-Because Hawaiian Spirulina is grown on the Kona Coast inside Hawaii's BioSecure zone, Hawaiian Spirulina is in no danger of toxic heavy metal cintainmation and is also 100 per cent free from any radiation contamination from 2011 nuclear disaster in Japan.
+In some locations, high pollution levels in the air/ runoff from near-by factories contain high levels of heavy metals.
+Spirulina absorbs these metals, just like they do in your body, and if they are in the environment, they will be in your spirulina.
+Because Hawaiian Spirulina is grown on the Kona Coast inside Hawaii's BioSecure zone, Hawaiian Spirulina is in no danger of toxic heavy metal contamination and is also 100 per cent free from any radiation contamination from 2011 nuclear disaster in Japan.

 So now I've cleared the air on that, let's get into why Hawaiian Spirulina is my favourite superfood supplements.